-ATTICUS is much praised by his historian for the care, which he took in recruiting his family from the slaves born in it:24 May we not thence infer, that this practice was not then very common?
+Atticus is much praised by his historian for the care which he took in recruiting his family from the slaves born in it.
+May we not thence infer, that this practice was not then very common?

-The names of slaves in the GREEK comedies, SYRUS, MYSUS, GETA, THRAX, DAVUS, LYDUS, PHRYX, &c. afford a presumption, that, at ATHENS at least, most of the slaves were imported from foreign countries.
-The ATHENIANS, says STRABO,25 gave to their slaves, either the names of the nations whence they were bought, as LYDUS, SYRUS; or the names that were most common among those nations, as MANES or MIDAS to a PHRYGIAN, TIBIAS to a PAPHLAGONIAN.
+The names of slaves in the Greek comedies, Syrus, Mysus, Geta, Thrax, Davus, Lydus, Phryx, &c. afford a presumption, that, at Athens at least, most of the slaves were imported from foreign countries.
+The Athenians, says Strabo, gave to their slaves either the names of the nations whence they were bought, as Lydus, Syrus, or the names that were most common among those nations, as Manes or Midas to a Phrygian, Tibias to a Paphlagonian.

-DEMOSTHENES, having mentioned a law which forbad any man to strike the slave of another, praises the humanity of this law; and adds, that, if the barbarians from whom the slaves were bought, had information, that their countrymen met with such gentle treatment, they would entertain a great esteem for the ATHENIANS.26 ISOCRATES27 too insinuates, that per cent. every year, unless new slaves be bought to recruit them.
-They are not able to keep up their number, even in those warm countries, where cloaths and provisions are so easily got.
-How much more must this happen in EUROPEAN countries, and in or near great cities?^e I shall add, that, from the experience of our planters, slavery is as little advantageous to the master as to the slave, wherever hired servants can be procured.
-A man is obliged to cloath and feed his slave; and he does no more for his servant: The price of the first purchase is, therefore, so much loss to him: not to mention, that the fear of punishment will never draw so much labour from a slave, as the dread of being turned off and not getting another service, will from a freeman.
+Demosthenes, having mentioned a law which forbad any man to strike the slave of another, praises the humanity of this law; and adds, that if the barbarians, m It is computed in the West Indies, that a stock of slaves grow worse five per cent. every year, unless new slaves be bought to recruit them.
+They are not able to keep up their number, even in those warm countries, where clothes and provisions are so easily got.
+How much more must this happen in European countries, and in or near great cities?
+I shall add, that, from the experience of our planters, slavery is as little advantageous to the master as to the slave, wherever hired servants can be procured.
+A man is obliged to clothe and feed his slave; and he does no more for his servant: The price of the first purchase is, therefore, so much loss to him; not to mention, that the fear of punishment will never draw so much labour from a slave, as the dread of being turned off, and not getting another service, will from a freeman.